Levin was the representative for Michigan’s 9th congressional district and was a Democrat. He served from 2013 to 2018.

 Read our 2018 Report Card for Levin.

 Levin is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2018 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Levin was the primary sponsor of 16 bills that were enacted.
 The most recent include: